-- ◆ If an attack or other effect causes a Monster to become Stunned, put a Stunned marker on that Monster's figure. - ♦ While a Monster is Stunned, it skips its next activation and does nothing. - ◆ After the Monster skips its activation, discard the Stunned marker.
+- ◆ If an attack or other effect causes a Hero or Monster to become Stunned, put a Stunned marker on that Hero's card or that Monster's figure. - ◆ While a Hero is Stunned, he or she loses their free Move action.
+Discard the Stunned marker at the end of his or her Hero phase. - ♦ While a Monster is Stunned, it skips its next activation and does nothing.
+After the Monster skips its activation, discard the Stunned marker.